PatrickFuhrmann-HTWBerlin/SoSe-2024-DoW/2024-05-09-DoW-solution.md

 ```
 Explaination:
 - **--network scicatlive-mini_default** places this docker container in the network which was previously created by the docker-compose system.
 - **-e DB_HOST=mongodb**: The oai-pmh system normally connects to localhost:27017, when running within a single host.
-But as in docker-compose, the different containers behave like individual hosts, we have to set the hostname of the mongo database to *mongodb* as defined in the  *services/mongodb/docker-compose.yaml* file.
+But as in a docker-compose system the different containers behave like individual hosts, we have to set the hostname of the mongo database to *mongodb* as defined in the  *services/mongodb/docker-compose.yaml* file.
-- **-p 7005:3001**: The local portnumber, The oai-phm services is listening to the local portnumber 3001.
+- **-p 7005:3001**: The oai-phm services is listening to the local portnumber 3001.
 This is defined in the *production/host_config.json* file.
-This command option redirects the outside portnumber *7005* to the inside portnumber *3001*.
+The command option **-p 7005:3001** redirects the outside portnumber *7005* to the inside portnumber *3001*.
-- Remark: we are using the portrange from 7000 to 7020, because those ports are open for ingres of the Juelich VMs.
+- Remark: We are using the portrange from 7000 to 7020, because those ports are open for ingres to the Juelich VMs.

 ## Check if the service is running.